astronomer/airflow-guides/guides/deploying-dags-with-cicd.md

 ---
 title: "Deploying Dags with CI/CD"
-description: "How to deploy your DAGs using CI/CD tools to your Astronomer Airflow cluster.
+description: "How to deploy your DAGs using CI/CD tools to your Astronomer Airflow cluster."
 date: 2018-08-24T00:00:00.000Z
 slug: "deploying-dags-with-cicd"
 heroImagePath: null